initxuan/Command2Vec/README.md

 ```

 ### Examples:
-<p align="justify">The following commands learn an embedding of the command-graphs and write it to disk.
-The code will save the key command extraction results of each command-graph, the embedding of each command and the embedding of the whole command-graph in the output folder.
-For the file that saves the embedding results of the whole command-graph, each line represents the embedding of a command-graph.
-The line index corresponds to the index of the input file</p>
+<p align="justify">The following commands are learning the embedding of the command-graphs and write to disk.
+The code will save the key commands extracted from each command-graph.
+Embeddings of each command and the whole command-graph are in the output folder.
+Each line in the output file represents an embedding of a command-graph.
+The line index corresponds to the name of the input file</p>

 <p align="justify">Creating a command2vec embedding of the default dataset with the default hyperparameter settings.
 Saving the embedding at the default path.</p>